OctopusDeploy/docs/src/pages/docs/getting-started/index.md

 ## Packaging Applications

-Before you can deploy software with Octopus Deploy, you need to bundle all the files required for the software to run into a supported package.
+Before you can deploy software with Octopus Deploy, you need to bundle all the files required for the software to run in a supported package.
 The package must be versioned and stored in a repository.
 Octopus Deploy includes a built-in repository.
-You can configure you build server to push packages automatically to Octopus's built-in repository or to your existing [package repository](/docs/packaging-applications/package-repositories).
+You can configure your build server to push packages automatically to Octopus's built-in repository or to your existing [package repository](/docs/packaging-applications/package-repositories).

 Learn more about [packaging your applications](/docs/packaging-applications).